c3lang/c3docs-old/docs/conversion.md

 An expression with an integer type, may implicitly narrow to smaller integer type, and similarly a float type may implicitly narrow to less wide floating point type is determined from the following algorithm.

-1. Look at the expression.
-If this expression's type is determined by its subexpression(s), recursively visit to find the leaves that determine the type of the expression.
-2. For each leaf, determine that the type before arithmetic promotion had a width equal or less than the type to convert to.
+1. Shifts and assign look at the lhs expression.
+2. `++`, `--`, `~`, `-`, `!!`, `?` - check the inner type.
+3. `+`, `-`, `*`, `/`, `%`, `^`, `|`, `&`, `??`, `?:` - check both lhs and rhs.
+4. Narrowing int/float cast, assume the type is the narrowed type.
+5. Widening int/float cast, look at the inner expression, ignoring the cast.
+6. In the case of any other cast, assume it is opaque and the type is that of the cast.
-3. In the case of an integer literal, instead of looking at the type, check that the integer would fit the type to narrow to.
+7. In the case of an integer literal, instead of looking at the type, check that the integer would fit the type to narrow to.
+8. For .len access, allow narrowing to C int width.
+9. For all other expressions, check against the size of the type.

-Basically, if all the sub expressions originally are small enough it's ok to implicitly convert the result.
+As rough guide: if all the sub expressions originally are small enough it's ok to implicitly convert the result.

 Examples
 ```